BU-KABlab/PANDA-BEAR/documentation/installation.md

 After installing UV (follow the link above to learn how), using the terminal, navigate to the directory you copied the project repository to.

-In `pyproject.toml` under tool.uv.sources you will need to provide the path between the {} to the Spinnaker/FLIR python `.whl` that you downloaded earlier (you did do part 1 right?).
+In `pyproject.toml` under tool.uv.sources you will need to provide the path between the `{}` to the Spinnaker python `.whl` that you downloaded earlier (you did do part 1 right?).

 ```toml
 [tool.uv.sources]